Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Apply boolean indexing for conditional data selection
 - Understand the difference between views and copies in array operations
 - Use fancy indexing for complex array manipulations

+> **INSTRUCTOR NOTES**: Start with a clear example array that everyone can follow.
+The reshape is introduced here without explanation - mention it briefly but don't dive deep, focus on the indexing concepts.

 **Hands‑On Code**
 ```python